Hongdae (area): Characteristics

 The Hongdae area grew under the influence of Hongik University (Hongdae), a prestigious private university known for its Fine Arts Program, attracting people in the arts from the 1990s.
 Early on, thanks to then-cheap rent, budget musicians and street artists started moving into the ateliers of the Hongdae area.
 Korea's indie music scene started from two bands launched in the area, Sister's Barbershop and Crying Nut in the mid-1990s.
-Before that many cover bands played near Sinchon and Idae.
+Before that many cover bands played near Sinchon and Idea.
 Later, other bands like Jaurim, Peppertones and Idiotape started to play at venues in Hongdae, and the area began to cultivate a reputation as the mecca of urban arts and underground club culture.
 Hongdae now provides street art festivals and performances, as well as music concerts by independent artists and mainstream entertainers.

 Many people come to Hongdae for its aesthetically unique characteristics.
 There are many graffiti murals painted all over the streets of Hongdae.
 One of the well known areas for these murals is Hongdae Mural Street (also known as 'Picasso's Street').

 Like other multi-cultural metropolitan areas, this street is undergoing gentrification.
 However, despite the recent explosion of upmarket brand shops that pushes artists to move toward the southern area near Hapjeong Station, the street still enjoys a reputation as the city's prime spot for indie musicians.
 Many live music venues and festivals draw revelers from a wide range of visitors.
 YG Entertainment, the major K-pop agency is also located near the street.

+Hongdae is also the origin of the Hongdae guy phenomenon, which became a meme in 2025, about certain types of men who loiter around Hongdae to flirt with foreign women.